control-center/serviced/web/README.md

 To change a version of one of the other tools, edit [`serviced/web/package.json`](./package.json).

-**NOTE:** The npm ecosystem implements semantic versioning, but the npm packages tend to be very lenient on what they include, often using versioning specification that allows for newer versions.
+**NOTE:** The npm ecosystem implements semantic versioning, but the npm packages tend to be very lenient on what they include, often using "latest" versions of their own dependencies.
-To have reproducible builds, we can NOT allow the tool chain to automatically rev some component from one build to the next.
-For that reason, all of the prerequisites versions in Dockerfile use explicit versions.
-To fix the tool versions for the other dependencies, we use the npm 'shrinkwrap' feature.
+To have reproducible builds, we must ensure that dependency (and sub-dependency, etc) version numbers are locked down.
+Npm packages installed via Dockerfile and `package.json` use explicit versions, however to ensure that sub-dependencies don't ever default to "latest", we use the npm 'shrinkwrap' feature.

-Use the following procedure to `serviced/web/package.json`:
+**If a change is made to `serviced/web/package.json`, `npm-shrinkwrap.json` *must* be updated as well.** Use the following procedure to ensure newly installed dependencies are locked down:

 ```
 $ rm npm-shrinkwrap.json